top of page

 Governance

-Reporting & third party management facilitate transparency by delineating a clear lineage of where the data is going and what protectionary measures are in place
+Reporting & third party management facilitate transparency by delineating a clear lineage of where the data is going and what protectionary measures are in place.

 Third Party Management

-Approaches to dealing with third-party risk generally fail to toe the line between assessing privacy risk and ensuring the continuation of business operation in a rapidly evolving market.
+Approaches to dealing with third party risk generally fail to toe the line between assessing privacy risk and ensuring the continuation of business operation in a rapidly evolving market.
 We can help you proactively manage third party risk by outlining a clear procedure at the outset.

 Through the use of our tailored vendor assessments, vendor management can be integrated into your day-to-day.
-We have had ample experience tailoring third party management holistically across every department to ensure your top-level management have a full unsegmented picture.
+We have ample experience tailoring third party management holistically across every department to ensure your top-level management have a full unsegmented picture.

 With the use of software, these vendor assessments are automatically reviewed with the counterparty and can be closed across a quick timeframe.
 This will mitigate the risk of a trade-off between privacy risk and the continuity of business operations.